GM-Alex/user-access-manager/readme.txt

 * Spanish, based on 1.1.2.
 Thanks to Juan Rodriguez
 * Swedish, based on 1.1.
 Thanks to Konsult
 * Turkish, based on 1.1.2.
 Thanks to Mesut Soylu
+* Polish, based on 1.2.
+Thanks to Piotr Kaczynski

 Some language files are really old, if you are a native speaker it would be nice if you update a language file or make one for a language which is not translated jet.